akogata/pirple-nodejsmc-ha1/README.md

 Http server listening on port 5000 now in production mode Https server listening on port 5001 now in production mode
 ```

+## Running - browser
+Assuming the default configuration (envName:development/port:3000), once the url `localhost:3000` is opened in the browser, an empty JSON is returned (status 404).
+The 'Hello World' API can be accessed by using `localhost:3000/hello`, which returns the expected greeting JSON.
+**Bonus**
+If a name is given, the API uses that:
+`localhost:3000/hello?name=john`